The Green Heart Project

 Trident Literacy Association was founded in 1972 by Pat Gibson who used a shoebox of index cards as a system to keep up with tutors and the students they served.
 Since that time it has evolved into a well-respected, leading agency in adult education with a mission to help adults reverse the cycle and impact of generational poverty and illiteracy through the acquisition of vital life skills.

-Our Mission: To empower and equip our community’s most vulnerable children by providing a safe environment, educational support, and career readiness, in collaboration with families and community partners.
+The mission of the Carolina Youth Development Center is to empower and equip our community’s most vulnerable children by providing a safe environment, educational support, and career readiness, in collaboration with families and community partners.
 Founded in 1790, Carolina Youth Development Center is an important part of Charleston’s historic and cultural heritage, a direct descendant of the Charleston Orphan House, America’s first publicly-funded orphanage.
 Today, CYDC provides programs reaching over 900 children, youth and their families locally each year.
 We care for young people who are victims of physical and sexual abuse, neglect and abandonment, as well as providing resources and support to area families at risk of having their children removed from their home.

 Since 1978, My Sister’s House has worked to bring advocacy, education, shelter, counseling, and support groups to the Lowcountry.
 Our mission is to to break the cycle of domestic violence by providing comprehensive support, services, and education to our clients and community.
 College of Charleston students are working to create an on-campus student group to share this mission with the local undergraduate community.